mila-iqia/myia/ROADMAP.rst

 The final result of the pipeline is a module that has been optimized and differentiated, but is still device independent.
 The precise process by which we transform a module into executable code is not clearly defined yet.

 In a general compilation pipeline the intermediate representation is often lowered into a device-specific representation before being converted into executable code.
 In deep learning it is common for computation graphs to be executed on a mix of devices e.g. partially on the GPU and partially on the CPU.
 Hence, a device-specific representation is problematic.
 Theano's approach is to keep the same representation, assume the operators are executed on CPU by default, and replace operators with GPU equivalents where possible, inserting memory transfers where needed.
 Frameworks such as Torch allow the user more fine-grained control, allowing them to specify for each operator whether it should be run on the GPU or CPU.
-A good solution for Myia would perhaps be to use the hints system to express preferences for devices, which allows the user control while not sacrificing the independece of the IR.
+A good solution for Myia would perhaps be to use a hints system to express preferences for devices, which allows the user control while not sacrificing the independece of the IR.

+Significant work might be needed to ensure that e.g. loops (which are expressed using conditionals and jumps only) use memory efficiently.
+This engineering effort is the price of simplifying the control flow in the IR to conditionals and phi nodes only.

 Other considerations are e.g. memory allocators, device transfers, maintaing a state (e.g. for streams, cuBLAS handles, etc.).These should be abstracted in a way similar to e.g. Torch and Collenchyma.